HumanCompatibleAI/overcooked-demo/README.md

 If a more complex or custom loading routing is necessary, one can subclass the `OvercookedGame` class and override the `get_policy` method, as done in [DummyOvercookedGame](server/game.py#L420).
 Make sure the subclass is properly imported [here](server/app.py#L5)

+**Note**: Due to a bug in tensorlfow 2.0.*, loading pre-trained agents breaks when running the flask server in `DEBUG` mode.
+This can be fixed by either setting replacing [this](link) line with `app.config['DEBUG'] = False` or by running the server in production mode.
+The latter fix requires rebuilding the entire docker image, so the former is recommended for better local debugging workflow.

 ## Updating Overcooked_ai
 This repo was designed to be as flexible to changes in overcooked_ai as possible.
 To change the branch used, use the `OVERCOOKED_BRANCH` environment variable shown above.